Is Mexico safe to travel right now?

 Stay just as careful as you would be at home

 Just like you wouldn’t wander the empty streets of your hometown at night, especially not if you have had some drinks, don’t do it here either.
 Stay away from anything even remotely related to drugs, drink in moderation so that you don’t get too wasted to keep yourself safe.

 Avoid walking in deserted streets especially alone

 Similarly, don’t go to shady or isolated areas and stay where the crowds are after it’s dark.
 Mexico is famous for its nightlife, so you will find plenty of activity at night without having to roam around in deserted areas.

 Keep your Migratory Tourist Form (FMM)

 Keep your Migratory Tourist Form (aka FMM) safe once you receive it at the airport in Mexico.
 This is a card you receive once you go through immigration and it will be collected at your departure.
 If you lose it, you will have to pay for a new one.

 Take care of your health

 Getting sick on a vacation is definitely not pleasant.
 So, make sure you don’t.
 Apart from avoiding Covid infections, you also need to avoid other diseases.
 So among all the other Mexico travel tips, you should most of all make sure the water you drink is bottled water.

 Use mosquito repellent

 Pack mosquito repellent, better if eco-friendly.
 Even though mosquito-caused diseases are scarce because of the prevention habits in most of the hotels, it’s still better to be safe than sorry.

 Do not forget to use sunscreen

-Get health insurance
+Get travel insurance

 If you do end up sick, it can be quite expensive to access healthcare in Mexico.
 Not having good health insurance in such a case will put a large dent in your budget.
-That’s why I never get tired of recommending purchasing good travel insurance.
-It’s a small investment, which pays back if anything happens even if we all hope for the best.
-And will give you peace of mind.
-I use either Safetywing or WorldNomads.
-Both are great but serve different kinds of needs.
-So make sure you read through what’s included and not.

 Always use Uber or registered taxis